 Offsets are required for SO2 because the annual potential to emit is greater than 150 lb/day.
 SO2 allowances are also required under Title IV of the Clean Air Act Amendments and they will be acquired by the project under the Title IV compliance program.

 PEF has acquired rights to all ERCs required for the Project.
-The EPA and SJVUAPCD have approved the ERCs for use in the Project.
+The EPA and Air District have approved the ERCs for use in the Project.
+[True?]

 Biological Resources.
 The San Joaquin kitfox, a protected species, is known to forage on and around the Site.
-Construction and operation of the facility could attract or alter the patterns of the innately curious animal.
-Tejon has presented the US Wildlife & Fishery Service (“USWFS”), and they are currently negotiating, a Habitat Mitigation Plan (“HMP”) to address any impact on the kitfox.
-The HMP is expected to be approved by the USWFS by _________.
+Construction and operation of the Project could attract or alter the patterns of the innately curious animal.
+PEF has presented to the US Wildlife & Fishery Service (“USWFS”), and they are currently negotiating, a Habitat Mitigation Plan (“HMP”) to address any impact on the kitfox.
+The HMP is expected to be approved by the USWFS prior to the commencement of construction.

-WRMWSD Water Contract.
-[Explain the validation process]
+Water District Water Contract.
+PEF has filed with a California Superior Court for a declaratory judgment to validate the Water District contract.
+When a contract is validated it is determined to be valid and enforceable by a court.
+A validation proceeding is necessary when …………..[KJ??]
+The court has offered the contract for public comment.
+The comment period ends on August 24 with a final hearing to be held on August 25, 2000.
+Upon expiration of a 30-day waiting period, the validation will be final.

 Project Agreements

 Engineering, Procurement and Construction Turnkey Contract.
 The Project will be built pursuant to an Engineering, Procurement and Construction turnkey contract (“EPC Agreement”) with a contractor to be identified.
-ENA will identify contractors but anticipates that an EPC Agreement will not be executed until after financial close.
-[See Leboe; we would prefer to say NEPCO will be the contractor]
+ENA will identify contractors but anticipates that an EPC Agreement will not be executed until after financial close..

 Labor Agreements.
 ENA has committed to use union labor to construct, operate and maintain the Project, and agreements are in place with all requisite unions for construction, operation and maintenance of the Project.
+[KJ, do you have the details?]

-Turbine Purchase Agreements.
-PEF and GE executed an Equipment Purchase Agreement for three CTGs and two STGs on ________.
-In connection with the 250 MW expansion, it will execute second Equipment Purchase Agreement for one CTG and one STG on or about ________.
+Equipment Purchase Agreements.
+On May 1, 2000, PEF and GE executed a contract under which PEF has agreed to purchase the Power Islands .
+In connection with the proposed 250 MW expansion, PEF is in the process of securing rights from GE to an additional power island.

 Tejon Agreements.